-The main Pattaya train station (see photo below) is located in East Pattaya (aka the darkside), the area on the east side of the Sukhumvit highway, about 3 kilometers from central Pattaya.
+The main train station in Pattaya (see photo below) is located in East Pattaya (aka the darkside), the area on the east side of the Sukhumvit highway, about 3 kilometers from central Pattaya.
 At just 31 baht, it’s by far the cheapest way of getting from Pattaya to Bangkok, but don’t expect any frills, and don’t expect to get there in a hurry.
-Further down the page, you can find the links to Thailand train journey prices and timetables and buy Thailand train tickets online, including tickets for the Pattaya to Bangkok weekend train.

-Unless you prefer the sedate speed and scenic route that the train from Pattaya to Bangkok offers, you will find bus stations in Pattaya are easier to reach, the service is frequent, and by bus is still a very cheap way to travel between Pattaya and Bangkok.
+Unless you prefer the sedate speed and scenic route that the train from Pattaya to Bangkok offers, you will find bus stations in Pattaya are easier to reach and buses leave frequently, and by bus is still a very cheap way to travel between Pattaya and Bangkok.

 Booking Thailand Train Tickets Online